Chr1st1nel2/JACK-D/README.md

-about page - **Christine Li** (NOTE: main and about are rather similar) leaderboards game select game (this is its own collection of modules: one for each game) - Jordan??
+about page - **Christine Li** (NOTE: main and about are rather similar) leaderboards game select game (this is its own collection of modules: one for each game)

 ## Iteration 1.0